 So, here’s the thing.
 Those fancy, super-high paying jobs will have an impact on the rest of your life.
 After all, companies aren’t paying top-dollar for 9-to-5 players with just any skillset.
 When chasing the goose that lays the golden career egg, it’s best to know how much you are willing to invest and what you are willing to trade in for that salary.
 Hint: IT goes beyond talent and experience.

 The hard part is figuring out your life priorities, getting comfortable with them, and factoring them into your career goals.
 We’re talking about the things you don’t see when dollar signs are dancing around your head.
 Things like family commitments, travel preferences, hobbies, and professional interests.
 Factoring life priorities in doesn’t necessarily mean that they are more important than your career; but this exercise will help you find a position that allows a balance that you can live with in the long run.
 Investment is the other half of this equation.
 You need to be at the top of your game and stay there—or get even better.
 This means an ongoing investment in training and certification.
+In turn, this means tracking down the top IT certifications that can really help you stand apart.

 Certification is a step toward defining yourself beyond a job description or academic degree while gaining a sense of personal satisfaction.
 Earning certification may bring prestige and recognition from your peers.
 It provides a validation of your skills and demonstrates to your employer that you can effectively meet the needs of your company.
 It’s a commitment to life-long learning and professional growth.